cloudmesh/classes/docs/source/assignments.rst

           It is important that you know how to cite.
 Please see the page :doc:`n-resources` for guidelines

-	  Bonus points: Use `Discussion d3-r <https://piazza.com/iu/fall2016/infoi523/home>`_ to discuss the topic of crowd sourcing in relationship to big data.
+	  Bonus points: Use d2_ to discuss the topic of crowd sourcing in relationship to big data.
 Conduct research if needed.

+	  Details will be released once all students have signed up with to piazza and fille dout the survey.

 ----------------------------------------------------------------------